- Where Have All The Colemans Gone?

 2. The first look through

 Although the dealer may try to steer you towards special features or upgrades, there are a few things you should check out for yourself.
 First, check the condition of the toilet and the floorboards around it – these are often the first things to fall apart in a motor home.
 Also check the condition of any moving parts or frequently used areas.
 In many RVs, the kitchen table folds down into a bed, so make sure all the pieces are in tact to make this transition.
-Check the cupboards and drawers in the kitchen area to make sure they all open smoothly without any sticking.
+Check the cupboards and drawers in the kitchen area to make sure they all open smoothly without any sticking, you can also check for other accessories like a dash camera for security, like the ones you can see at sites like BlackboxMyCar online.
 If you do notice something amiss, follow up with the dealer to see if the repairs can be made before you take possession or ask for a discount based on the condition.

 3. Test drive the RV